CEN3031-Spring2020/CEN3031_Bootcamp4_React/Readme.md

 `npm init react-app my-app`

-2. After the installation has finished you should be able to cd into the project directory.
+2. After the installation has finished you should be able to cd into the project directory (my-app).

 3. Inside the newly created project, you can run some built-in commands: